Divij-J/Billing_And_Statement_Generator/README.md

 * **Real-Time Balance Reconciliation**: When a payment is processed, the system simultaneously updates the card balance, billing cycle outstanding, statement remaining balance, and statement status, ensuring all data is consistent at all times.
 * **Automated API Documentation**: Integrated Swagger UI providing a living, interactive documentation portal that simplifies manual testing and API exploration.
 * **Stateless Security Architecture**: Built a security filter chain that decodes and validates JWTs, ensuring the application remains stateless and horizontally scalable.
-* **Contract Testing**: Implemented PACT consumer-driven contract testing to verify the API contract between the frontend consumer and the Payment & Statement service provider.

 ## Feature & Technical Implementation
 * **Identity Exchange**: Implemented an 'AuthController' that trades Basic Auth credentials for a JSON Web Token (JWT).
 The token contains the user's granted authorities as a 'scope' claim.